Black-hole spectroscopy from a giant quantum vortex: Methods

-Note that the viscous contribution to the decay rate (to leading order in the kinematic viscosity $\nu$) is given by integrating $\nu k^2$ over the region where the wave propagates, see e.g. \cite{patrick2024primer}.
-An order-of-magnitude estimate can be obtained by taking a representative value for $k$, such as the wavenumber near the outer boundary.
-Using Fig.~\ref{fig:intro}, we estimate $k\approx 0.5\,\mathrm{mm}^{-1}$ and in our system, we have $\nu\approx 10^{-8}\,\mathrm{m^2s^{-1}}$, which gives a decay rate contribution of around $2.5\times 10^{-3}\,\mathrm{s^{-1}}$.
-Thus, viscous damping only becomes significant after around $400\,\mathrm{s}$, which is a factor of 20 times longer than our analysis window.
-This justifies neglecting the effect of viscosity during our experiment.
+Two principal dissipation mechanisms may influence the observed excitations: viscous damping and energy absorption by the central vortex.
+The viscous contribution, to leading order in the kinematic viscosity $\nu$, is obtained by integrating $\nu k^{2}$ over the region where the wave propagates \cite{patrick2024primer}.
+A representative estimate can be made by taking the wavenumber near the outer boundary.
+From Fig.~\ref{fig:intro}, we infer $k\approx 0.5\,\mathrm{mm}^{-1}$ and, with $\nu\approx 10^{-8}\,\mathrm{m^{2}\,s^{-1}}$, obtain a decay rate of approximately $2.5\times 10^{-3}\,\mathrm{s^{-1}}$.
+Viscous damping therefore becomes relevant only on time scales of roughly $400\,\mathrm{s}$, about twenty times longer than our analysis window, validating its neglect in our experiment.

-In addition, we note that the high-momentum amplitude peaks in Fig.~\ref{fig:spectra}f appear broadened.
-This broadening reflects the damped nature of QNMs, where the peak width is proportional to the imaginary part of their frequency.
-However, another contributing factor is the continuous evaporation of the superfluid from the experimental region, which induces peak broadening through gradual shifts in the resonance frequencies.
-Under conditions similar to those studied here, we estimate the evaporation rate (i.e., the rate of change of the interface height) to be approximately $10~\mu$m/s, leading to a height variation of about $0.2$~mm over a single data acquisition run.
-While this effect has a negligible impact on the interface detection method, the change in the equilibrium height of the interface slightly alters the underlying effective potential.

-We have shown that the system can be considered stationary, with amplitude fluctuations arising from unstructured submicrometre waves, and spectral peak broadening resulting from the inherent damping of QNMs, mechanical noise, and possibly the continuous loss of superfluid helium during the experiment.
-Nevertheless, the combined impact of these effects on our measurements of the height fluctuation field remains marginal.
+By contrast, the intrinsic dissipation of QNMs, set by $\mathrm{Im}[\omega_q]$, is more important.
+The damping of quasi-bound states is essentially zero (cf. Fig.~\ref{fig:rescond}), but overtones have imaginary frequencies of order $1\,\mathrm{Hz}$, corresponding to dissipation time scales of order $1\,\mathrm{s}$.
+This makes energy absorption by the vortex core the dominant damping mechanism, which must be balanced with the stochastic energy injection through mechanical noise.
+We see from Fig.~\ref{fig:rescond} that higher overtones display gradually stronger attenuation, which explains why these modes are not clearly resolved in our measurements.